Anjali1-172/product-demand-prediction/README.md

 - **Simple Approach**: This project intentionally avoids complex ML pipelines to make it easy to understand.
 - **Feature Engineering**: Creating `price_per_unit` helps the model understand the relationship between sales and quantity.

----

-## 🤝 Contributing

-Feel free to modify and expand this project!
-Some ideas:
-- Try different machine learning models
-- Add more features
-- Improve the Streamlit interface
-- Create more visualizations

----

-Happy Learning! 🎓